dariadiatlova/iSTFTNet-pytorch/README.md

       bash download_checkpoints.sh

-After downloading checkopints, your file structurw should look like:
+Your file structure should look like:

       ├── data
       │   ├── awesome_checkpoints